 - Observe the dog’s behavior and understand how they’re communicating with you

-- Shower your dog with love and praise as a family, and they’ll be spoilt for choice as to who they’ll pick to bond with!
+- Shower your dog with love and praise as a family, and they’ll be spoilt for choosing who they’ll pick to bond with!

 How To Know When Your Rottweiler Has Bonded with You

-Set aside time every day to devote to strengthening the bond with your Rottweiler, including long walks, plenty of play, reward-based training, and gentle petting.
-Very soon, your Rottweiler will be coming to you and reminding you that it’s time to hang out!
+Set aside time every day to devote yourself to strengthening the bond with your Rottweiler, including long walks, plenty of play, reward-based training, and gentle petting.
+Very soon, your Rottweiler will come to you and remind you that it’s time to hang out!